colin-gourlay/sundown-sessions/src/content/shows/11/index.md

 - King Crimson

-- Clear Light
+- The Cult

 - Fairport Convention

-- Santana
+- Sisters Of Mercy

 - and much, much more...
 '